kotosanagi/bash_lab/README.md

 # bash_lab

-Let's inspect the behavior of bash inside this container.
+Let's inspect the behavior of bash inside this container!

 ### USAGE